JustCoww/MaterialFox/README.md

+MaterialFox fork to make it worky on linux.

 # MaterialFox
-*A Material Design-inspired userChrome.css theme for Firefox*

-This theme is powered by blood, sweat, and coffee.
+*A Material Design-inspired userChrome.css theme for Firefox* This theme is powered by blood, sweat, and coffee.
 If you like it, please consider helping out to support its continued development.

 ![image](https://user-images.githubusercontent.com/68345611/167287679-1b049cb3-18a8-42e8-a1f7-41bd00b5e2e8.png)